-11. There are eight schemes within this portfolio; five of the schemes in delivery is rated green, indicating that the project is reporting to plan and three schemes are rated amber indicating that there is an issue, but that it can be dealt with by the project manager or project delivery team.
-An update on progress of schemes which are not rated green are detailed in the table below:
+11. There are eight schemes within this portfolio; five of the schemes in delivery are rated green, indicating that the schemes are progressing as planned and three schemes are rated amber indicating that there is an issue, but that it can be dealt with by the project manager or project delivery team.
+An update on progress of schemes which are not rated green are detailed in the table below.

 Scheme RAG Status at 31 st December Reason Latest RAG Status Updated Position Adults In-House Day Services Part B - Laurels AMBER Works have been completed, but close out works remain in progress.
 GREEN Scheme in retention.
-Adults In-House Day Services Part B - The Rowans AMBER Works have been completed, but close out works remain in progress.
-GREEN Scheme in retention.
+Adults In-House Day Services Part B - The Rowans ' AMRER ' GREEN Scheme in retention.
 Adults In-House Day Services Part B - Glebelands AMBER Works have been completed, but close out works remain in progress.
 GREEN Scheme in retention.